Skip to Buy Tickets Skip to Content Skip to Footer

 To cross between the two platforms at the station, you will need to use an alternative walking route, at street level, via the nearby level crossing on Brassey Avenue/Mountfield Avenue and Station Approach.
 This involves a walk of approximately 330m.

-Signs will be in place to show you the alternative walking route.
+Signs are in place to show you the alternative walking route.

 The map below shows the route you will need to use: